 Crater Lake, located in Oregon, is regarded by scientists to be one of the cleanest and clearest large bodies of water in the world.
 This can be attributed to the fact that there are no inflowing streams.
 The lake is fed only by snow and rainwater.
 The west coast of Hawaii’s Big Island is known to have some of the cleanest ocean water in the world because there's significantly less farming going on there and if there were, the average annual rainfall is extremely low.
 This translates into less polluted water running off into their ocean waters.

 These lists aren't exhaustive or meant to discourage landowners from taking actions to allow their land to be as productive as possible.
 Many people depend on their land to make a living.
-However; everyone depends on water.
+However, everyone depends on water.
 The goal is for people to be conscious of their actions and how they affect water.
 You can avoid or at least minimize damage to water quality by implementing water quality best management practices into your land use.
+If you're still in the process of searching for land check out our land for sale near you.

 71% of our planet is covered in water, so it only makes sense that it would be extremely important to take care of it.
 Mr. Swan’s quote is rather insightful.
 Collective responsibility means it’s everyone's obligation to take actions that will preserve our water.
 If everybody takes the attitude that someone else will do it, nothing will end up getting done.
 In this situation, what's good for the whole is good for the individual.
 Don’t depend on others to change the world, be the change that you want to see.